 Many people correlate cannabis with “the munchies” and science is proving it!
 But don’t worry, you don’t have to pack on the pounds when you’re medicating with cannabis.
 If you’re concerned about munching too much, try eating a meal before medicating and reminding yourself that you are already nourished and don’t need any more snacks.
 Try keeping unhealthy snacks out of sight, and if you just have to munch on something, treat yourself to fresh fruits and veggies instead!
-Many people also like flavourful teas and sparkling water as super sensational treats while medicated.
+Many people also like flavorful teas and sparkling water as super sensational treats while medicated.

-“We found that THC at low doses reduced stress, while higher doses had the opposite effect, underscoring the importance of dose when it comes to THC and its effects.” (via University of Illinois)
+“We found that THC at low doses reduced stress, while higher doses had the opposite effect, underscoring the importance of dose when it comes to THC and its effects.” (via University of Illinois).

 So, keep this in mind if you’re medicating with cannabis for stress relief: maintain low doses of THC.
 Because CBD can counteract the effects of THC, many people will use a balanced strain or high CBD strain.
-Learn more about species here.

-“CBD has been demonstrated as an effective treatment of epilepsy in several clinical trials.” (via World Health Organization)
+“CBD has been demonstrated as an effective treatment of epilepsy in several clinical trials.” (via World Health Organization).

 The treatment of epilepsy with CBD has been widely known and reported for some time now – and now the WHO is confirming it!
 In the future, we hope to see more studies on other neurological conditions like tourettes, Parkinson’s, and some types of dementia.

 “Evidence suggests that endocannabinoids … ameliorate muscle spasms, inflammation, and other symptoms of multiple sclerosis and skeletal muscle spasms” (Wikipedia).